179,000 plus impressions in Google Search and barely 500 clicks! That’s the worst I’ve seen.

 There’s a common mantra emerging in Digital Marketing today.
 This is a principle I have always followed.
 It’s the simple idea that an organic SERP listing is an advertisement and must be crafted as such.

-The primary reason the site I alluded to above is failing in the searches is because their titles and descriptions are not attractive enough to searchers.
+The primary reason the site I alluded to above is failing in the searches is that their titles and descriptions are not attractive enough to searchers.
 They clearly do not understand how to write killer headlines and descriptions that make people click for more.

 The Headline/Title is the first thing outlined in CoppyBloggers recent infographic about the ingredients of a blog post.
 And for good reason, it is absolutely crucial you get this right.

-Your talent is directly reflected in the click through rate of search terms.
+Your talent is directly reflected in the click-through rate of search terms.

 Your titles have to be great.
 Wait!
 What does great mean anyway?
 What is a great title?